IamJesssie/Spring-Oauth2-Profile/ARCHITECTURE.md

 ## 📋 Architecture Overview

-This document describes the comprehensive architecture of the Spring Boot OAuth2 Profile Management System, including system design, component relationships, and deployment considerations.
+This document describes the comprehensive architecture of the Spring Boot OAuth2 Profile Management System using **traditional server-side rendering** with Thymeleaf, including system design, component relationships, and implementation patterns.

 ## 🏛️ System Architecture Diagram